offchan42/machine-learning-curriculum/README.md

 * [https://github.com/hpcaitech/ColossalAI](https://github.com/hpcaitech/ColossalAI) [Article](https://www.marktechpost.com/2022/07/13/colossal-ai-a-unified-deep-learning-system-for-big-models-seamlessly-accelerates-large-models-at-low-costs-with-hugging-face/)
 * [https://stability.ai/blog/stable-diffusion-public-release](https://stability.ai/blog/stable-diffusion-public-release) Stable Diffusion is a model that can generate high-quality images from brief text descriptions.
 [Here is a short Twitter thread](https://twitter.com/tomgoldsteincs/status/1560334207578161152) explaining why it works so well.
 And [here is a thread](https://twitter.com/svpino/status/1579441642603311109) containing resources to learn more about diffusion models.

+### Prompt Engineering

+Large language models (LLMs) like GPT-3 are powerful, but they need to be prompted to generate the desired output.
+This is where prompt engineering comes in.
+Prompt engineering is the process of designing prompts that can be used to generate the desired output.

+* https://github.com/hwchase17/langchain It's a python package for building applications with LLMs through composability.
+* https://dust.tt/ A web-based tool for designing and deploying large language model apps.
+* https://github.com/jerryjliu/gpt_index GPT Index is a project consisting of a set of data structures that are created using LLMs and can be traversed using LLMs in order to answer queries.

 ## Interesting Techniques & Applications
 * [2020: A Year Full of Amazing AI Papers — A Review](https://medium.com/towards-artificial-intelligence/2020-a-year-full-of-amazing-ai-papers-a-review-c42fa07aff4b)
 * [https://paperswithcode.com/](https://paperswithcode.com/) A list of papers with evaluation metrics, and state of the art comparison.